denisrize/SQE-Project/README.md

 We tested the deactivate user account module that allows admin to block users account from the site.
 We chose to test the following user story:

-*User story:* A user tries to change his account name while the admin block his account.
+*User Case:* A user tries to change his account name while the admin block his account.

 *Preconditions:* There is a user and admin accounts registered to open cart.